Xharlie/xharlie.github.io/projects/index.md

 ## Previous Projects

 ### Core 3D (Funded by IARPA)
-The goal of this project is to construct 3D building models from large-scale satellite DEM and point cloud.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; The goal of this project is to construct 3D building models from large-scale satellite DEM and point cloud.
 The point cloud covers several regions of different geographical locations.
 I have:
 •	Used concepts of principal direction to rectify the building 2D contour after planar RANSAC.
 •	Simplified, merged and aligned the edges according to the proximity in Hough space.